Rule ID: SUK/1007/v1.0

 -

-Fire Seals Classification: Defines the name of the Classification for Fire Seal Types that will have their requirements checked.
+Fire Seals Classification: Select the classification that contains the classified fire seal types that are defined in the fire seals filter.
 The Fire Seal Dimension sheet in the Requirements file references the classifications names from this Fire Seals Classification to define the corresponding dimension requirements of the fire seal types.

 -

-Fire Seal ID Property Reference: Specifies the property of the fire seal to categorize results by in the results view.
+Fire Seal ID Property Reference: Specifies the property of the fire seal to categorise results by in the results view.

 -

-Requirements File Path: Defines the full file path to the spreadsheet (.xlsx) that contains the Fire Seal Dimension sheet used to define required distances between fire seal types.
+Requirements File Path: Browse and select the spreadsheet (xlsx) that contains the Fire Seal Dimension sheet used to define required distances between fire seal types.

 Fire Seal Dimension Sheet parameters